 Chair of Communication Studies with a Focus on Organisational Communication

-The Chair’s research and teaching covers the full scope of communication by, in and about organisations.
-This includes campaign communication, internal communication and organisational culture, reputation and stakeholder management, relationships to the media and opinion leaders, online discourse with and about organisations, ethics and crisis communication.
-The members of staff primarily teach courses for the master's degree in Organisational Communication, but also for the bachelor's degree in Communication Studies [de].
+In teaching, the chair's team covers the full scope of communication from, in, and about organisations.
+This includes campaign communication, public affairs, internal communication and organisational culture, reputation and stakeholder management, relationships with media and opinion leaders, online discourses with and about organisations, responsibility and risk communication.
+Staff members primarily teach courses for the master's degree in Organisational Communication, but also for the bachelor's degree in Communication Science.

 In her dissertation, Anna Gros wants to analyse the association "Land schafft Verbindung" (engl.: land creates connection) in its public protest communication.
 Since October 2019, the association has organised itself into splinter groups across Germany via social media and attracted public attention with tractor caravans.
 Among other things, the negotiation of the concept of sustainability plays an important role in the analysis, which can be seen as a conflict between rural and urban populations from an economic, ecological and social perspective.